apache/airflow/contributing-docs/07_local_virtualenv.rst

 Local Virtual Environment (virtualenv)
 ======================================

-The easiest wey to run tests for Airflow is to use local virtualenv.
+The easiest way to run tests for Airflow is to use local virtualenv.
 While Breeze is the recommended way to run tests - because it provides a reproducible environment and is easy to set up, it is not always the best option as you need to run your tests inside a docker container.
 This might make it harder to debug the tests and to use your IDE to run them.